angrycub/katacoda-scenarios/nomad-reverse-proxy/30_create_proxy_config_2.md

 prevent the Web UI from continuing to live-reload data.

 The Nomad Web UI live-reloads all data to make sure views remain fresh as the Nomad server's state changes.
-To do this, the UI makes [blocking queries] to the Nomad API.
+To do this, the UI executes [blocking queries] against the Nomad API.
 Blocking queries are an implementation of long-polling which works by keeping HTTP connections open until server-side state has changed.
 This is advantageous over traditional polling which results in more requests that often return no new information.
 It is also faster since a connection will close as soon as new information is available rather than having to wait for the next iteration of a polling loop.
 A consequence of this design is that HTTP requests aren't always expected to be short-lived.

 NGINX has a [default proxy timeout][proxy_read_timeout] of 60 seconds while Nomad's blocking query system will leave connections open for five minutes by